DigitalState/Platform/platform/documentation/environments/lab/index.md

 > Note: Depending on the power of your machine and internet speed, this command may take a while to finish.

-This playbook fully deploys the collection of microservices to the app container.
-It involves downloading source code repositories, setting configurations, booting up Docker containers, migrating databases and warming up caches for each microservice.
+This playbook deploys the DigitalState application to the app container.
+It consists of downloading repositories, setting configurations, booting up containers, migrating databases and warming up caches for each microservice.

+## Architecture

-The lab environment involves two Docker containers: **platform** and **app**.
+The lab environment involves two containers: **platform** and **app**.
 The platform container is an Alpine-based linux container with **Ansible** pre-configured with a wide variety of pre-programmed playbooks.
 The app container is an Alpine-based linux container with a **SSH** server pre-configured, ready to host the application.

-Essentially, the platform container is used by the developer to issue orchestration commands to the app container.
+The platform container is used by the developer to issue Ansible orchestration commands to the app container.

-> Note: The app container is only used in the lab environment and is not meant to be for production.
+> Note: The app container is only used during development.
+It enables the developer to host the app on a local machine.
 In a production environment, the app container would be replaced by a host machine or a docker container manager, such as [Rancher](https://github.com/rancher/rancher).

 Below is a diagram displaying the gist of the lab environment.